GiggleLiu/tutorial-tensornetwork/notes/tnet.typ

 Tensor contraction complexity can be analyzed through three complementary lenses:

 *Time complexity* ($≈ 100^4$ operations): The total number of floating-point operations (FLOPs) required for contraction.
 For einsum operations, this generally equals the product of all unique index dimensions—each combination of index values requires one multiplication and addition.
-Crucially, intelligent contraction ordering can reduce this from exponential to polynomial scaling.
+Crucially, intelligent contraction ordering can dramatically reduce this from exponential to polynomial scaling.

 *Space complexity* ($≈ 100^2$ elements): The peak memory footprint needed to store the largest intermediate tensor during contraction.
 This represents the computational "bottleneck" that determines whether a calculation is feasible on available hardware.